 Princes Diana controversially used to take Prince Harry and Prince William out in to the general public for more ‘normal’ days out, including to places like McDonald’s, the beach, and various theme parks.
 Famously they took a trip to Thorpe Park in the Easter holidays in 1993 – There are countless photos online of them enjoying a ride on Loggers Leap.

-Loggers Leap is no longer open at Thorpe Park, but you can still see the Princess Diana memorial in an old `Logger’s Leap boat in the Sunken Garden, behind Stealth.
+Loggers Leap is no longer open at Thorpe Park, and is currently being replaced by the UK’s tallest rollercoaster, but you can still see the Princess Diana memorial in an old Logger’s Leap boat in the Sunken Garden, behind Stealth.

 To access the Sunken Garden, use the path just to the left of Stealth’s queue entrance.

 Sunken Garden is also a really nice little spot away from the crowds to relax on a bench and eat lunch.